rhodyprog4ds/BrownFall24/assignments/06-evaluate.md

-Thoroughly audit two rannomdly selected  models.
+Thoroughly audit two randomly selected  models.
 If you load the `adult_models_only.csv` to `models_df` then the following will give you replicable, but random, two columns
 ```
 import numpy as np
 my_num = # pick a number